Women Are Losing More Jobs In Coronavirus Shutdowns

 "I've been relying on that the last couple of weeks now," she said.
 "It's been enough to get by for me but it's not been great, obviously.
 And especially, the Illinois unemployment benefit office is absolutely overwhelmed right now."

 The fact that so many women are at the front of the unemployment line is a contrast to the last recession.
-It 2008 and 2009, male-dominated industries like construction and finance were the first to feel the slowdown.
+In 2008 and 2009, male-dominated industries like construction and finance were the first to feel the slowdown.
 This time, a lot of high-contact workplaces like beauty parlors, shoe stores and dentist offices — where women outnumber men — were quick to close their doors.

 Men may catch up, though, as layoffs continue to spread.